mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 }
 ```

-The sequence number is now a private global, and taking it's place in the structure is a combined version number and lock.
+The sequence number is now a private global, and taking its place in the structure is a combined version number and lock.

 Take some time to study what's happened here.
 Every `SSMD` will be sequenced with the *same* sequence number.
 That sequence number is no longer polluted with this notion of write-locking, yet every object can still be locked independently.